staxrip/staxrip/md/test-build.md

 - added mkv cutting support without encoding
 - added MSharpen x64 filter for AviSynth+ x64
 - added x264 10-Bit support, binary is not included, StaxRip will ask for the location
+- added ffmpeg codecs x264, x265 and ProRes
+- added codec help menu to ffmpeg options dialog which shows help for the currently selected codec, it displayes the output queried with 'ffmpeg -h encoder=name'

 ### Fixed Bugs